os-libera/Libera/README.md

   As the figure below, the packets normally goes.
 This is because the ONOS VN controller programmed network routing to its virtual switches, and it is appropriately installed in the physical network.

   <img src="https://openvirtex.com/wp-content/uploads/2019/11/5.jpg" width="50%" height="50%">

+## References
+It is welcomed to reference the following papers for *Libera* framework.
++ TBD

 ## Others
 We tested Libera framework only with Ubuntu 14.04 version.
 Also, the current Libera framework has been tested with ONOS.